 “Many new jobs are being created in a variety of sectors throughout northwest Michigan, with competitive wages, for a variety of skill levels,” said Elaine Wood, Networks Northwest CEO..

 Students from the Sunrise Academy Alternative Education Program in Elk Rapids toured the Traverse City Michigan Works!
 Center to find out about the services available there and to get job search tips from Business Liaisons and Career Facilitators.

 Over 150 students learned about opportunities in computer aided design at northwest Michigan manufacturing companies.

 Watch two short videos to find out about the value of entry level jobs and some of the key soft skills local employers want job seekers to have.

-- Gift Wrapping Fundraiser to Benefit Students at Beaver Island Lighthouse School
+- Support The Beaver Island Lighthouse School

 - High Schoolers Explore Career Options in Emmet County

 - Career Café Open House at New Michigan Works Location in Petoskey